Make your education memorable.

-Make your education memorable – these courses are a few past examples that showcase Experiential Learning at JCC.
-They're designed to engage you mentally and physically, and give you the chance to make connections for yourself.
+These courses are a few past examples that showcase experiential learning at JCC.
+They are designed to engage you mentally and physically, and give you the chance to make connections for yourself.

 U.S. History: Up Close & Personal (HIS 8508)